cancrizans/gutta/docs/content.md

 Note on inheritance: `prefix` is inherited automatically from a node's parent.
 So if you set a prefix for, say, a chapter node, each subnode will also automatically respect that prefix, unless it manually specifies its own different value for `prefix`.

+## short_title

+The title for this node used in the hierarchical node names, such as in the table of content or in HTML page titles.

+By default the value of `title` is used.

+If set to empty (`short_title: ""`) the node will not appear at all in hierarchical names.

 ## show_date

 Values: `yes`, `no`